KevinEppacher/KevinEppacher.github.io/src/portfolio.md

 ### Summary
 A **university lab project** showcasing optimization for robotics using **PyTorch as a numerical solver**.
-It bridges classical control and differentiable programming by re-implementing nMPC entirely in PyTorch — illustrating how learning-based and optimization-based control can converge within modern ROS 2 pipelines.
+It bridges classical control and differentiable programming by re-implementing nMPC entirely in PyTorch, illustrating how learning-based and optimization-based control can converge within modern ROS 2 pipelines.

 </details>